Combination gun: Cape guns

-A cape gun is a side-by-side version of a combination gun, and is typically European in origin.
-These were at one time popular in southern Africa where a wide variety of game could be encountered.
+A cape gun is a side-by-side version of a combination gun and is typically European in origin.
+These were at one time popular in Southern Africa, where a wide variety of game could be encountered.
 British versions are commonly chambered for the .303 British service cartridge and a 12-gauge smoothbore barrel, with the rifled barrel positioned on the left.
-German and Austrian cape guns have the rifled barrel on the right side, which is fired by the front trigger.
+The German and Austrian cape guns have the rifled barrel on the right side, which is fired by the front trigger.
 The front trigger is usually a set trigger as well.
-The German and Austrian versions are commonly chambered in 9.3×72mmR and 16-gauge, as were commonly carried by the old gamekeepers, although they were chambered in a wide variety of rifle and shotgun cartridges.
+The German and Austrian versions are commonly chambered for 9.3×72mmR or 9.3×74mmR rifle cartridges and 16-gauge or 12-gauge shotshells, as they were commonly carried by the old gamekeepers, although they were usually chambered in a much wider variety of available rifle and shotgun cartridges.

 Drillings

-Drillings ("drilling" being German for "triplet") normally consists of two matching smoothbore barrels and a rifled barrel (Normaldrilling, common drilling), but may cover a much broader range of shapes and configurations:
+Drillings ("drilling" being German for "triplet") normally consist of two matching smoothbore barrels and a rifled barrel (Normaldrilling, common drilling), but may cover a much broader range of shapes and configurations.